pslucas0212/OpenShiftOnVMWare-Part-2/README.md

 Using project "default".
 ```
+- Let's use the oc get nodes command to verify that the admin user we creates has been correctly assigned to the cluster-admin role
 - Let's create a group for the developers and add the developer user to the developers group.

 ```